bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 Our technical transition guide helps GitHub users prepare for the upgrade, and confirms if users completed linking successfully.
 [Our IDIR transition guide](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/github-transition-guide/) offers more details about IDIRs.

-After **July 30th, 2024**, users cannot access the bcgov GitHub organization if they didn’t link their IDIR and GitHub ID.
+After **July 30th, 2024**, users cannot access the bcgov GitHub organization if they didn’t link their GitHub ID and IDIR.
 There are mechanisms in the system that force an IDIR login when you use your GitHub to login.

 ### Validating authentication